Saint Nicholas Day is a Christian festival celebrating Saint Nicholas’ reputation as a bringer of gifts.

 Saint Nicholas Day is celebrated in many countries by leaving shoes or boots by the windowsill, front door, or the fireplace.
-In other places, they put socks or stockings, but all with the same purpose.
+In other places, they put socks or stockings for the same purpose.
 They are to hold small gifts or candies that St. Nicholas may leave for them during the night.

 They say that only children who have been good during the past year are entitled to these goodies.
-Naughty children find coals or sticks, or none at all.
-Although to this day, all children have received Christmas gifts so far, regardless of their behavior.
+Naughty children find coals or sticks or none at all.
+However, to this day, all children have received Christmas gifts so far, regardless of their behavior.

 Candy canes are a prominent symbol for Christmas and are used to decorate homes and cakes during this season.

 Among the Dutch children, Sinterklaas cookies are a favorite snack on St. Nicholas Day.
 This spicy ginger treat got its shape and nickname after St. Nicholas.

 Countries worldwide share closely similar customs when it comes to celebrating Saint Nicholas’ feast day.

 In Northern Germany, Dutch children lay their shoes by the chimney and sing Sinterklaas songs.
 Adults pretend to be Saint Nicholas’ assistants and come on the evening of December 5.
 They leave gifts by the children’s shoes to be found on the morning of December 6.

 The same tradition is practiced in other European countries with slight regional variations.